cmditch/elm-ethereum-generator/README.md

 # elm-web3-contract
-Generate an Elm contract interface from an ABI
+Generate an Elm binding for a solidity smart contract from it's ABI